 Palermo surprised me in a positive way.
 From the 1st minute on I felt completely safe and really good in this filthy city with so many wrecked buildings.
 Yes, dirty and decayed.
 Or quite simply edgy.
 The city has its edges but it has one thing above all: a whole lot of life.
 Have you had Palermo on your bucket list so far?
 If not, then maybe my quick guide with things to do in Palermo will convince you to take a trip to Sicily’s capital.

-Palermo's vibrant districts in the historic old town
+Vibrant districts in the historic old town of Palermo

 The old town of Palermo is a unique melting pot of cultures.
 At Quattro Canti, a magnificent square, the four districts of the first district meet: